Answers to all your questions about the SON Conformity Assessment Programme and the SONCAP Certificate.

 - Used products other than automobiles

-Search in our product list to find out if your product is subject to the SONCAP program and whether you need a Product Certificate (PC) and a SONCAP Certificate (SC), please contact your nearest Cotecna office.back to top
+To find out if your product is subject to the SONCAP program and whether you need a Product Certificate (PC) and a SONCAP Certificate (SC), please contact your nearest Cotecna office.back to top

 Exporters to Nigeria must demonstrate compliance with the program.
 This applies only to goods subject to the program.
 The process of conformity assessment must take place in the exporting country.
 Please refer to the Certification Process section of this website in order to learn how you can demonstrate compliance with the SONCAP program.back to top

 It will depend on the products being imported into Nigeria.
 If your product is subject to the SONCAP program, you will need to have a SONCAP Certificate.
 Please refer to question 3 in order to determine if your products are subject to the SONCAP program or not.back to top

 The exporter should contact Cotecna with the relevant documentation and relevant information in order to start the process towards obtaining a SONCAP Certificate.
 See our Certification Process page for more information.back to top

 Some fees are fixed, please see the table below.
 However, the full costs depend on the product type and can be determined when the exporter contacts a Cotecna office.
 Based upon the relevant documentation and the relevant information, a price/quotation can be issued.